This New England Clam Chowdah (otherwise known as clam chowder) is thick and creamy, and it’s topped with plenty of bacon!

 - 4 strips bacon, cooked and chopped

-- In a large saucepan, add the onion, celery and potatoes in a large saucepan.
-Pour clam juice over veggies (don't add the clams yet); add enough water just to cover the vegetables, sprinkle on salt, and simmer until tender.
+- In a large saucepan, add the onion, celery and potatoes.
+Pour the clam juice over the veggies (don't add the clams yet); add enough water just to cover the vegetables, sprinkle on salt, and simmer until tender.

-- Make white sauce when veggies are done simmering.
-In another large saucepan, melt butter; add flour, mixing well with a wire whisk.
-Add milks and whip until thick while it's heating up.
+- Make the white sauce when the veggies are done simmering.
+In another large saucepan, melt the butter; whisk in the flour.
+Add the two milks and whisk until thick while it's heating up.
 Pour the white sauce into the pan with the simmering veggies.
 Add the clams and season with salt and pepper, as desired.
 Heat through.

-- Serve in soup bowls and top each bowl of soup with some bacon.
+- Serve the clam chowder in soup bowls and top each bowl of soup with some bacon.
 Serve with sourdough bread, if desired.